 I have also witnessed and helped family members, friends, etc. who have children with ADHD.
 Kids with ADHD are wired a little differently, they’re very capable, but they need a little help.

+There are many techniques to help a child with ADHD learn.
 Parents with a child with ADHD (attention deficit hyperactivity disorder) usually suspect something is not quite right with their child by age 4.
 And the same goes for ADD (attention deficit disorder) which is a type of ADHD (without hyperactivity).

-In a classroom, I can usually pick out the child who has ADHD.
+At school, there are many techniques to help a child with ADHD learn.
+I a classroom, I can usually pick out the child who has ADHD.
 It’s almost painful to see some of the children squirm, move, kick their feet, etc. It is important to find help for a child with ADHD at school early on so that the child feels successful at school.